 |Special Features||Crest along back and third eye on forehead|

 TuataraThe tuatara is a small to medium sized reptile, that is found only on a few small islands surrounding New Zealand.
 Although the tuatara was once found inhabiting mainland New Zealand in large numbers, today the tuatara is nearly extinct from the mainland.

-The tuatara is a very unique reptile, with it's long tail and dinosaur-like crest, but the tuatara is has other features which make it stand out.
-Like all reptiles, the tuatara has excellent vision, but the tuatara also has a third eye on the top of it's head, it's use is still unknown.
-The tuatara is has two rows of teeth on it's upper jaw will line up either side of the teeth on the lower jaw.
+The tuatara is a very unique reptile, with its long tail and dinosaur-like crest, but the tuatara has other features which make it stand out.
+Like all reptiles, the tuatara has excellent vision, but the tuatara also has a third eye on the top of its head, its use is still unknown.
+The tuatara has two rows of teeth on its upper jaw will line up either side of the teeth on the lower jaw.

 The tuatara is a carnivorous animal, meaning that the tuatara only eats other animals in order to survive.
 The tuatara primarily preys on insects, beetles, spiders, birds eggs, frogs and small reptiles and mammals.

 Due to the fact that there are few real predators in New Zealand, the tuatara has no real native predators.
 However, since the introduction of cats, foxes, dogs and stouts, the tuatara populations have been wiped out in wide areas.